relaycorp/fanqiang-poc/README.md

 If this project takes off,
 we'll probably contribute to WireGuard®, so we can replace our VPN protocol and focus on the tunnelling.

+## Alternative tunnelling methods

+Future versions of the protocol may support additional tunnelling methods.
+By baking tunnelling into the protocol, the gateway can automatically support any type of tunnelling method that the client uses, whilst preserving E2E encryption between the client and the gateway.
+Alternative methods could include:

+- Video calls, preferably using an E2E encrypted platform like Zoom.
+  The client would use a _virtual webcam_ (see [pyvirtualcam](https://pypi.org/project/pyvirtualcam/)) to send packets, and a video decoder for the incoming packets.
+  The tunnel would decode the video stream from the client and send the packets to the gateway, and encode the packets from the gateway and send them to the client.
+- Email (SMTP and IMAP).
+  Once configured with the credentials, the client and the tunnel would exchange packets via email with no user intervention.
+  Packets would be batched for efficiency.

+Naturally,
+the methods above would be used sparingly to avoid detection and because of their lower throughput.
+It should also be considered whether the method would breach the terms of the underlying service.